hmrc/translation/README.md

 # Notes:
  1. Messages.en is the definitive hand-crafted list of messages in the project, so never auto generated.
  2. Messages.cy is a straight generation from a csv/spreadsheet file.
  3. This application uses some native code.
-To date, it has only been tested on Linux.
+To date, it has only been tested on Linux and Mac (thanks to Callum Cooper c33-cooper-hmrc).
 It should work with any Bash shell, but does not yet support Windoze (unless you have Cywin or Windows Bash shell installed).